UPDATE: Be sure to read our 2016 edition of how to get blogged as well.

 Step 3: Help us find your LEGO creation.

-If you want others to see your LEGO creations (and get them blogged here), there’s no point in hiding them away somewhere nobody will find them.
+If you want others to see your LEGO creations (and get them highlighted here), there’s no point in hiding them away somewhere nobody will find them.
 Gone are the days of firing up a free Geocities home page, hand-coding a bunch of HTML pages, and waiting for people to find you when they search Alta Vista in their Netscape browsers.
 Seriously, personal websites are a thing of the past.

 Instead, we recommend that you upload your LEGO creations to one of several specific photo-sharing sites active today: